P-p-H-d/mlib/README.md

 Return a pointer to a new allocated non-initialized object of type 'type'.
 In case of allocation error, it returns NULL.

 The default used function is the 'malloc' function of the LIBC.

-The user may defined its own implementation of the macro before including any M\*LIB header.

 ##### void M\_MEMORY\_DEL (type *ptr)

 Delete the cleared object pointed by the pointer 'ptr' that was previously allocated by the macro M\_MEMORY\_ALLOC.
 'ptr' can not be NULL.

 The default used function is the 'free' function of the LIBC.

-The user may defined its own implementation of the macro before including any M\*LIB header.

 ##### type *M\_MEMORY\_REALLOC (type, ptr, number)